Beta travel planning tool

 - Solar output depends heavily on weather, shading, mounting, battery chemistry and charging equipment.

-- This calculator is not a route guarantee, fuel availability guarantee, electrical safety document or final expedition plan.
+- This calculator does not give route guarantees, fuel-availability guarantees, electrical safety approval or a final expedition plan.

 Sources / methodology

-Trip math combines distance, reserve margins, daily utility needs and simple battery/solar planning formulas so route research can move to VanLife.uz with clearer numbers.
+Trip math combines distance, reserve margins, daily utility needs and simple battery/solar planning formulas so route research can continue on VanLife.uz with clearer numbers.

 - U.S. Department of Energy - Estimating appliance and home electronic energy use